 It’s not just about the money.
-It’s about the business value.
+It’s about business value.

 One hundred dollar designers don’t partner with you.

 My friend does my site for free.
 Why should I pay?

 Bottom Line: Free is not always good, responsive, or thorough.
 Maintenance can be a time drain, even when “free”.
 You’ll get better quality when you pay for better quality.

 Doing sites for free is fun.
 You feel great giving something to someone who can’t do it for themselves.
 What often happens, in any “work for free” situation, is burnout.
 Bills have to be paid.
 Kids have to be driven to school and activities, and spouses and pets feel neglected.
 Ask a designer or webmaster whether she would rather have the money or the warm-fuzzies, and most will eventually say they want some compensation for their time and effort.

-When burnout happens, and the priorities change, quality and timeliness of new content suffers.
+When burnout happens, and the priorities change, quality and timeliness of new content suffer.
 There is less incentive for your friend to do “just two more changes” when her schedule conflicts with yours.